The settings in this section affect the way that Solr will process and respond to queries.

 <query> ... </query>

 Solr caches are associated with a specific instance of an Index Searcher, a specific view of an index that doesn’t change during the lifetime of that searcher.
 As long as that Index Searcher is being used, any items in its cache will be valid and available for reuse.
-By default cached Solr objects do not expire after a time interval; instead, they remain valid for the lifetime of the Index Searcher.
-Idle time-based expiration can be enabled by using
+Caching in Solr differs from caching in many other applications in that cached Solr objects do not expire after a time interval; instead, they remain valid for the lifetime of the Index Searcher.

 When a new searcher is opened, the current searcher continues servicing requests while the new one auto-warms its cache.
 The new searcher uses the current searcher’s cache to pre-populate its own.
 When the new searcher is ready, it is registered as the current searcher and begins handling all new search requests.
 The old searcher will be closed once it has finished servicing all its requests.